rudsonalves/trainers_stopwatch/README.md

 # Trainer's Stopwatch

 The Trainer's Stopwatch app is ingeniously designed to harness the internal clock of the device for computing precise timings of training sessions, ensuring that any potential lags in the graphical interface do not affect its accuracy.
-This feature is crucial for trainers and coaches who rely on precise timing to assess and improve the performance of their athletes.
+This feature is crucial for trainers and coaches who rely on precise timing to assess and improve the performance of their users.

 The app is equipped with an intuitive set of buttons to control the stopwatch, each serving a specific function in the training process:
 - **Start/Continue**: Initiates or continues the timing, making it simple to kick off a training session or pick up where you left off.